scylladb/scylladb/docs/alternator/alternator.md

 For example., "`--alternator-port=8000`" on the command line will run Alternator on port 8000 - the traditional port used by DynamoDB.

-Alternator uses Scylla's LWT feature, which is currently considered experimental and needs to be seperately enabled as well, e.g. with the "`--experimental=on`" option.

 By default, Scylla listens on this port on all network interfaces.
 To listen only on a specific interface, pass also an "`alternator-address`" option.